-How to create a Harmony database on macOS
+How to create a Harmony database on macOS 10.14 (Mojave) and earlier

-1. In Finder, proceed to Applications > 🔀 Toon Boom Harmony 17 [Edition] and double-click Harmony [Edition].
+1. In Finder, proceed to Applications > Toon Boom Harmony 20 [Edition] and double-click Harmony [Edition].

 - 2. In the top menu, select Harmony [Edition] > Tools > Configuration Assistant. - 3.
-In the Welcome screen, check the Create a new Toon Boom Harmony database and uncheck all other options. - 4.
+In the Welcome screen, check the Create a new Toon Boom Harmony database and uncheck all the other options. - 4.
 In the Create Harmony Database dialog, you can configure the options for your database server.
-It is recommended to use the default options.

-If the Hostname field displays a value that ends with .local, it is highly recommended to remove this suffix before proceeding-see Setting the Server Hostname on macOS on page 77.
+If the Hostname field displays a value that ends with .local, this may mean that your machine's hostname needs to be configured-see Setting the Server Hostname on macOS on page 77.